kmesh-net/kmesh/docs/proposal/tcp_long_connection_metrics.md

 - Collect detailed traffic metrics (e.g. bytes send/recieved, round-trip time, packet loss, tcp retransmission) continously during the lifetime of long TCP connections using ebpf.

-- Reporting of metrics and access logs, at periodic time or based on throughput (e.g. after transfer of 1mb of data).
+- Reporting of metrics and access logs, at periodic time of 5 seconds.

-- User can fine tune the time and throughput using yaml during kmesh deployment or can use CLI tool kmeshctl anytime.

 - Generation Access logs containing information about connection continously during the lifetime of long TCP connections from the metrics data.